 As an effort to tackle the problem, in late June 2016 South Africa launched the National Campaign for Girls and Young Women.
 This aims to fight life choices that put young women at risk of HIV: unsafe sex, destructive behaviour, drug and alcohol abuse.

 The campaign will involve multiple sectors of society, and work at community level.
 Another goal is to build young women’s confidence and resilience, and give them greater economic opportunities.
 It will also target men, encouraging them to help effect the crucial, fundamental change in South Africans’ sexual behaviour.

 Working with NGOs and local Aids councils, the new campaign will encourage men – both young and older – to use condoms, stick to one sexual partner and not prey on young girls and women.
 It will task men with joining the call for safer sexual behaviour and an end to violence and the abuse of women.

 The project is supported by over $140-million in funding from the US and German governments and the Global Fund.
 It will be rolled out over the next three years to 51 municipalities with the highest incidence of new HIV infections.
 At its core is the principle that our best weapon in South Africa’s new battle against HIV and Aids is education.

-An earlier version of a portion of this article was originally published in the Daily Maverick on 13 July 2016 under a different byline.
+An earlier version of this article was originally published in the Daily Maverick on 13 July 2016 under a different byline.